 How do I stop blocking session cookies?

-If you have cookie blockers or enabled cookie blocking on via browser settings, sometimes you may not be able to use certain websites or its functionalities.
+If you have cookie blockers or enabled cookie blocking via browser settings, sometimes you may not be able to use certain websites or their functionalities.
 In that case, you can modify cookie settings on browsers using our guide: How to check cookies on your website manually

 What is the difference between session cookies and persistent cookies?